ibm-cloud-docs/solution-tutorials/vmware-as-a-service-vdc.md

 5. Use the admin username and password to log in to the VMware Cloud Director Console for the first time.
 6. After the admin is logged in to the VMware Cloud Director Console, you can create extra users who have roles that allow them to access the VMware Cloud Director Console.

-Next, you will create the following virtual data center networks:
+Next, you will create the following VDC networks:

 | Network type     | Name                | IP subnet
 | -----------------|---------------------|-------------------
 | routed network   | `net-application`   | `192.168.100.1/24`
 | routed network   | `net-db`            | `192.168.101.1/24`
 | isolated         | `net-isolated-db`   | `192.168.102.1/24`
 {: caption="Table 1.
-Virtual data center networks" caption-side="bottom"}
+VDC networks" caption-side="bottom"}

-Routed virtual data center networks are attached to the edge gateway while an isolated virtual data center network is a standalone network without any platform provided routing capabilities.
+Routed VDC networks are attached to the edge gateway while an isolated VDC network is a standalone network without any platform provided routing capabilities.
 You can create more networks based on your needs by following the same logic and steps.

 The recommendation is to use RFC 1918 addresses, for example IP subnets from the `10.0.0.0/8`, `172.16.0.0/12` or `192.168.0.0/16` ranges.
 {: note}

-To create a virtual data center network:
+To create a VDC network:

-1. In the top menu navigation, click on **Networking**.
-Then click on **New** to create a new virtual data center network.
+1. In the top menu navigation, click **Networking**.
+Then click **New** to create a new VDC network.
 New Organization VDC Network wizard will appear.
 2. Select the **Organization Virtual Data Center** (Default) and then select the VDC you want to deploy the new network to.
 In most cases there will be a single VDC.
 Click **Next** to continue.
 3. Select network type as **Routed** (default) for routed networks `net-application` and `net-db` and select **Isolated** for the isolated network `net-isolated-db`.
 Click **Next** to continue.
 4. For **Edge Connection**, select the edge that was provisioned for you and leave all other settings as default.
 Isolated networks do not have a gateway connection.
 Click **Next** to continue.
 5. Provide a name and the gateway CIDR for the new network.
 CIDR includes the IP address of the gateway and the network mask length, e.g. `192.168.100.1/24`.
 This IP address can either be related to your internal network or created specifically for {{site.data.keyword.cloud_notm}}.
 In this example, `net-application` is used as the name and `192.168.100.1/24` is used for the gateway CIDR.
 Click **Next** to continue.
 6. Create a static IP pool for your new network.
-While optional, a static IP pool allows virtual machines to automatically be assigned an IP address upon provisioning.
+While optional, a static IP pool allows VMs to automatically be assigned an IP address upon provisioning.
 This pool should be part of the subnet created during the previous step, and for this example `192.168.100.10 – 192.168.100.19` is used for the `net-application` routed network.
 Follow the same logic for the other networks.
-To add a static IP pool, type the range in the box provided and click on **Add**.
+To add a static IP pool, type the range in the box provided and click **Add**.
 Click **Next** to continue when complete.
 7. For DNS use the {{site.data.keyword.cloud_notm}} public DNS servers, which are `161.26.0.10` and `161.26.0.11` respectively.
 The DNS suffix can be left blank.
 Click **Next** to continue.
 8. For Segment Profile, leave as default and Click **Next** to continue.
 9. Review your input and click **Finish** to complete the New Organization VDC Network wizard and finish creating your first VDC network.

 Upon completion of these tasks, your new network will be deployed and will appear in the networks tab.
 This may take a few seconds to complete.
 Repeat the process for the other two networks, or more if needed in your solution.

-## Create virtual machines and connect to the virtual machine using console
+## Create VMs and connect to the VM using the console
 {: #vmware-as-a-service-vdc-create-vm}
 {: step}

-In this step, you will create a few virtual machines inside your virtual data center and you will attach them to the virtual data center networks that were created in the previous step.
+In this step, you will create a few VMs inside your VDC and you will attach them to the VDC networks that were created in the previous step.

-You will create the following virtual machines:
+You will create the following VMs:

 | Virtual machine name   | Operating System     | Networks
 | -----------------------|----------------------|-------------------------------